 Summer Season Blue Ridge Swim League

-The Carroll Wellness Center has a home swim team called the Tiger Sharks, under the supervision of Beth King, Joi Ogle and Roseanne Black.
+The Carroll Wellness Center has a home swim team called the Tiger Sharks, under the supervision of Roseanne Black and Joi Ogle.
 The Tiger Shark’s mission statement is to “promote, educate, instruct, and train swimmers to be competitive in a positive atmosphere.”
 Tiger Sharks have swim meets with Wytheville, Galax, Dobson, Mt.
-Airy, and Elkin, to name a few venues.
+Airy, Elkin, and Pulaski to name a few venues.
 Meets are typically on Tuesday and Thursday evenings and Saturday mornings.
 Meet season is June and July with the conference meet around the end of July.

 FEES: Swim TEAM Registration: